nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.5.
 List Records Command Feature

 This section explains the implementation of the List Records command feature.
 As the implementation of listing Inventory / Finance records are very similar, in this section we will only be going through the implementation of the listing of __Inventory Records__.

 The List Inventory command results in all stored inventory records to be listed on NUStorage's GUI.
 There are no fields to be filled by the user, only the command `list_inventory` is required to carry out and execute the command.

 Once `NuStorageParser#parseCommand()` successfully parses a `list_inventory` command, a `ListInventoryCommand` object is created.
 This scenario is depicted in the sequence diagram below.

 ![ListInventoryRecordSequenceDiagram](images/ListInventorySequenceDiagram.png)<br>
 Figure 20.
 Sequence Diagram for List Inventory upon parsing.

 The `ListInventoryCommand` has been successfully created and its `execute` method would be called by `LogicManager#execute`, which is in turn called by `MainWindow#executeCommand`.
 Below is another sequence diagram that depicts the interactions between `LogicManager`, `AddInventory` as well as `ModelManager`, when `ListInventoryCommand#execute` is called.

 ![ListCommandExecuteSequence](images/ListCommandExecuteSequence.png)<br>
 Figure 21.
 Sequence Diagram for `ListInventoryCommand#execute()`

 Now, all there is left is to display a message to the user informing him/her about the status of their command input, as well as displaying all listed Inventory Records on NUStorage's GUI.
 The `CommandResult` object returned previously is now used to create a new `CommandBox` object, which is used to display items on NUStorage's UI.
 All of this happens when `UiManager#fillInnerParts()` is called.
 Refer to [Figure 24](#37-ui-sequence-diagram) at the end of section 3 for the sequence diagram for UI.

+With this, the List Inventory record command fully finishes executing and NUStorage's UI displays the status messages for the user to see.

 ### 3.6.
 Update Inventory Records Command Feature

 This section explains the implementation of the Update Records command feature, which is exclusive only to Inventory records.

 The Update Inventory command results in the updating of a specified inventory record's quantity by a specified change in quantity.
-The command has two compulsory fields: the `INDEX` parameter, which is a non-zero positive integer, as well as a `CHANGE_IN_QUANTITY` parameter, which is a non-zero integer.
+The command has two compulsory fields: the "Index" parameter, which is a non-zero positive integer, as well as a "Change in Quantity" parameter, which is a non-zero integer.
-The `INDEX` parameter indicates the record the user intends to update, and the `CHANGE_IN_QUANTITY` parameter indicates the change to the previous quantity the user would like to apply.
+The "Index" parameter indicates the record the user intends to update, and the "Change in Quantity" parameter indicates the change to the previous quantity the user would like to apply.

 This is done through the use of the `ParserUtil#parseIndex` and `ParserUtil#parseChangeInQuantity` methods inside the `nustorage.parser` package, which checks and extracts the `INDEX` fields, as well as the `CHANGE_IN_QUANTITY` fields from the command string.

-If both the `INDEX` and `CHANGE_IN_QUANTITY` parameters parsed are valid, then `UpdateInventoryCommandParser` creates an `UpdateInventoryCommand` object.
+If both the "Index" and "Change in Quantity" parameters parsed are valid, then `UpdateInventoryCommandParser` creates an `UpdateInventoryCommand` object.
 The sequence diagram below (figure 20) shows how the `UpdateInventoryRecordCommand` object is created.

 ![Update Inventory Command Sequence Diagram](images/UpdateInventoryCommandSequenceDiagram.png) Figure 22.
 Sequence diagram for the creation of the UpdateInventoryCommand object.

 The `UpdateInventoryCommand` has been successfully created and its `execute` method would be called by `LogicManager#execute`, which is in turn called by `MainWindow#executeCommand`.
 Below is another sequence diagram that depicts the interactions between `LogicManager`, `DeleteInventoryCommand`, `ModelManager` as well as `Storage`, when `DeleteInventoryCommand#execute` is called.

 ![Update Inventory Command Execution Sequence Diagram](images/UpdateInventoryCommandExecuteSequenceDiagram.png)